migueloebes/dortable/README.md

 requirements minimum
 - 2 GB of RAM
 - 20 GB of storage
+- 64bits our 32bits

 ## BRIEF WARNING

 - Our operating system is NOT Linux; it is based on FreeBSD (Unix).
 - Our operating system is not ready!
+- this a 32bits is not ready!

 ##